HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 The following features and updates are available to customers installing HCL Digital Experience Container Update and CF212 on supported platforms:

-## Transition to Use of Relative Hostnames
+## Transition to use of relative hostnames

 === "Containers"